acbalaga/simpletcc/README.md

 margins between downstream and upstream devices.

 ## Features
-- IEC inverse-time relay curves with configurable pickup, time multiplier, and instantaneous elements.
+- IEC and ANSI/IEEE inverse-time relay/recloser curves with configurable pickup, time multiplier, and instantaneous elements.
-- Placeholder fuse melting curves using an I^p model (replace constants with manufacturer data).
+- Placeholder fuse and molded-case breaker melting curves using an I^p model (replace constants with manufacturer data).
+- Manufacturer-specific fuse presets flagged as placeholders so you can swap in catalog values.
 - Optional cable/transformer damage curves for margin checks.
 - Log-log Plotly chart with coordination warnings based on a user-defined margin.